-On Thursday 29 November 2018, the Union will be holding a Making Change Summit and the Annual General Meeting (AGM) of the Students' Union.
-This event will be held in the Café on Level 3 of Building 42, Highfield Campus from 14:00 onwards.
+On Thursday 29 November 2018, the Union held a Making Change Summit and the Annual General Meeting (AGM) of the Students' Union.
+This event was held in the Café on Level 3 of Building 42, Highfield Campus from 14:00 onwards.

 After the AGM has taken place, our Sabbatical Officers will be leading three discussions.
 The topic for these discussions has been drawn from recent submission from our student through our You Make Change portal.

 Come along throughout the day to join in with these discussions, and share any ideas you have.

 We will be running three key discussions.
 After each discussion you will be able to vote on what actions we should take.
 The key topics for discussion are:

 We will shortly be holding an All Student Vote on whether the Union should support the People’s Vote campaign.
 As part of this ongoing discussion, we would like to know whether our students want to see the Union be more political and engage with wider issues in the community.